Significant accounting policies and basis of preparation

 Plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses.

 Subsequent costs are included in the asset’s carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced asset is derecognized.
-All other repairs and maintenance are charged to the statement of comprehensive loss during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the consolidated statements of comprehensive loss during the financial period in which they are incurred.

-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized in the statements of comprehensive loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized in the consolidated statements of comprehensive loss.

 Amortization is calculated on a straight-line method to write off the cost of the assets to their residual values over their estimated useful lives.
 The amortization rates applicable to each category of plant and equipment are as follows:

-Share-based payments to employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
-Share-based payments to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
+Share-based compensation expenses are measured at the fair value of the instruments issued and amortized over the vesting periods.
+Share-based payment expenses to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
 The corresponding amounts are recorded to the share-based payment reserve.
 The fair value of options is determined using a Black–Scholes pricing model.
 The number of options expected to vest is reviewed and adjusted at the end of each reporting period such that the amount recognized for services received as consideration for the equity instruments granted shall be based on the number of equity instruments that eventually vest.

 Loss per share